loomnetwork/loom-sdk-documentation/docs/ja/deploy-zkloom-testnet.md

 SimpleStore was deployed at 0xfb6c71bDFaddC830443b0c5157782Cae4E6a426f
 ```

 And that's a wrap!
-Now that you understand how to deploy a Solidity contract to the zkLoom Testnet
+Now that you understand how to deploy a Solidity contract to the zkLoom Sepolia Testnet
 the next step is to interact with it.
 We'll cover that in the next example... coming soon!